--- Added new customer relationships and follow-on projects with leading companies and organizations including: AAA Michigan, Ameren UE, Anheuser-Busch, Bank of America, BIC Corporation, Boeing, Commerce Bancshares, Express-Scripts, GE Capital, MetLife, Mutual Trust Life, Pioneer Seed, Sheetz, ShopNBC, State of Kansas, Union Bank of California and Wells Fargo;
+-- Added new customer relationships and follow-on projects with leading companies and organizations including: AAA Michigan, Ameren UE, Anheuser-Busch, Bank of America, BIC Corporation, Boeing, Commerce Bancshares, Express-Scripts, GE Capital, MetLife, Mutual Trust Life, Pioneer Seed, Sheetz, ShopNBC, State of Kansas, and Union Bank of California;

 -- Executed alliance agreements with leading technology companies including Mainline Information Systems, Bowstreet, Inc. and Fusion Technologies of India.
 All three relationships strengthen Perficient’s solution sales and implementation capabilities and open new revenue opportunities; and

 -- Was recognized by VARBusiness magazine for the second consecutive year as a member of the VARBusiness 500, an annual listing of the top solution providers in the United States by revenue.